Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: Background

 Case 2:\emph{ }Assume $r_{k}$ is a descendant of $r_{j}$, we prove that $r_{j}$ and $r_{k}$ cannot be at the same level.
 By the transitivity of the ancestry relation, both $r_{k}$ and $r_{j}$ are descendants of the parent node (\emph{immediate} \emph{ancestor}) of $r_{j}$, which we call $r_{i}$.
 Since, $r_{k}$ cannot be both the right- and left-child of $r_{i}$ at the same time, as it must either be the left-child or right-child according to Axiom 4.
 So $r_{k}$ and $r_{j}$ can not be in the same level if $r_{k}$ is a descendant of $r_{j}$.

 Thus, if $r_{j}$ precedes $r_{k}$ in the level-order traversal, this either places them at the same level \emph{or} establishes an ancestor-descendant relationship between them, but not both. \end{proof} An immediate consequence of the above theorem is that any $K$-permutation of rules corresponds to the level-order traversal of \emph{at} \emph{most} \emph{one} proper decision tree.
 The ordering between any two adjacent rules corresponds to only one structure: either they are on the same level, or one is the ancestor of the other.
 For instance, in Figure \ref{fig:A decision tree with three splitting rules}, if $r_{2}$ and $r_{3}$ are in the same level and $r_{2}$ is the left-child of $r_{1}$, then $r_{3}$ cannot be the child of $r_{2}$, because it cannot be the left-child of $r_{1}$.
 Hence, only a proper decision tree corresponds to the permutation $\left[r_{1},r_{2},r_{3}\right]$.
-Therefore, once a proper decision tree is given, we can obtain its $K$-permutation representation easily by using a level-order traversal.

-Moreover, the one-to-one correspondence between valid $K$-permutations and proper decision trees implies that the number of $K$-permutations is strictly greater than the number of possible proper decision trees.
-For instance, if there is only one proper decision tree which corresponds to $K$-permutation $\left[r_{1},r_{3},r_{2}\right]$, then all other $K$-permutations of the set $\left\{ r_{1},r_{2},r_{3}\right\} $, are invalid. \begin{corollary} \emph{A decision tree consisting of $K$ splitting rules corresponds to a unique $K$-permutation permutation if and only if it is proper.
-In other words, there exist an injetive mapping from proper decision trees and valid $K$-permtuations.} \end{corollary} \begin{proof} \textbf{Sufficiency}: If a decision tree is proper, its level-order traversal yields a unique valid $K$-permutation by level-order traversal, then it implies it is a proper decision tree
+Therefore, once a proper decision tree is given, we can obtain its $K$-permutation representation easily by using a level-order traversal. \begin{corollary} \emph{A decision tree consisting of $K$ splitting rules corresponds to a unique $K$-permutation if and only if it is proper.
+In other words, there exist an injective mapping from proper decision trees to $K$-permutations.} \end{corollary} \begin{proof} \textbf{Sufficiency}: If a decision tree is proper, its level-order traversal yields a unique valid $K$-permutation by level-order traversal, which implies it is a proper decision tree.

 Part 1: Existence of mapping.